 - Using all safety devices provided to them

-- Keeping their lone worker safety device, such as a smartphone equipped with an app, in good working order with fully charged batteries
+- Keeping their lone worker safety device, such as a smartphone equipped with an app, in good working order with a fully charged battery

 Keep in mind these are general suggestions.
-Your own policy should include responsibilities with more specific details related to the task(s) in question.
+Your own policy should include responsibilities with more specific details related to the employees and task(s) in question.

-This is the most personalized of the bunch.
+This is the most personalized area.
 Each job presents specific risks, and it’s up to the employer to assess these risks and take steps to avoid or control them when necessary.

-Risks assessments are incredibly important to nail down, as they have a direct effect on the health and safety of your lone workers.
+Risk assessments are incredibly important, as they have a direct effect on the health and safety of your lone workers.
 To make the process easier for you, we created a lone working risk assessment guide that will help you look for potential hazards and identify their consequences, exposure levels, and probabilities.
 From there, it’s easy to create unique risk scores for each of your workers that will help shape a truly effective lone working safety policy.

 We have included a Lone Working Policy example that you can amend to suit your own needs.